A homomorphism theorem and a Trotter product formula for quantum stochastic flows with unbounded coefficients: Applications

-\textbf{Acknowledgment:} The second author is partially supported by a project on `Noncommutative Geometry and Quantum Groups' funded by Indian National Science Academy, while the third author is supported by the Bhatnagar Fellowship of CSIR.
-Both of them also acknowledge the support of UK-India Education and Research Initiative (UKIERI).
+\textbf{Acknowledgment:} The second author is partially supported by a project on `Non-commutative Geometry and Quantum Groups' funded by Indian National Science Academy and by Swarnajayanti Fellowship and Grant from DST, Govt. of India.
+The third author is supported by the Bhatnagar Fellowship of CSIR.
+All the authors also acknowledge the support of UK-India Education and Research Initiative (UKIERI).